 It is important to ensure pupils use the internet responsibly and safely, with this in mind, please see below some useful resource’s about internet safety :

 The following link is to a film based on the true story of Breck Brednar who was a victim of online grooming through the gaming platform and was tragically murdered as a result.
 You may wish to watch this video initially without your child present (it rated 15 due to the nature of its content) and then potentially with your teenager to help initiate conversation about why we need to be so careful online.

-You can access our child protection policy via the link below, alternatively all our policies are available in the policy section of our website.
+You can access our child protection policy and addendum via the link below, alternatively all our policies are available in the policy section of our website.

 Safeguarding issues can be very difficult to deal with.
 We have provided a list of tips for parents and families should you have any concerns in relation to your son or daughter.

 1. Do not give a guarantee that you will keep what is said confidential or secret – if you are told about abuse you have a responsibility to tell the right people to get something done about it (see below).

 2. Always stop and listen straight away if your son/daughter wants to tell you about incidents or suspicions of abuse.

 3. Don’t ask leading questions that might give your own ideas of what might have happened (eg “did he/she do X to you?”) – Just ask “what do you want to tell me?” or “is there anything else you want to say?”

 4. If you don’t have the means to write at the time, make notes of what was said as soon as possible.
 Write down what they have said in their own words.